avinashcodelabs/react-book/index.md

   };
   ```

-- Consumption may vary, for an example, based on hovering variable, one can display a tooltip with different text or nested elements, panel, popup or hide & show divs etc.
+- Consumption may vary, for an example, based on hovering variable, one can display a tooltip with different text or nested elements, panel, popup or hide & show div etc.
 - For 1 or 2 components, duplicating is ok.
 Think of a scenario, where we want build stock market kind of financial or statistical application which involves 1000s of components needs hovering/popup feature.

 How to share non-visual logic or stateful logic between components?